 But the present complex is attributed to the Safavid era and most parts have been built in the Qajar period.
 This bazaar developed before the Safavid era and each section of bazaar was assigned to a business.
-When Qazvin became the capital of Iran, and later in Qajar era, some parts such as Sara-ye Sa’d-os Saltaneh were added and the complex gained an extra prosperity.
+When Qazvin became the capital of Iran Visa, and later in Qajar era, some parts such as Sara-ye Sa’d-os Saltaneh were added and the complex gained an extra prosperity.

 Qazvin Bazaar covers 14 hectares and has originally had three main entrances and two other entrances on the east and south have been added in the following periods.
 The complex has previously had other parts such as Saras, mosque, schools, bath, and water reservoir.
 Some of them have been destroyed.

 Sara-ye Sa’d-os Saltaneh with an area of nearly 2.6 hectares, has been the biggest roofed caravansary and urban market of the time in Trip to Iran.
 It was built by order of Sa’d-os Saltaneh, the governor of Qazvin at the time.
 The governor of Qazvin at the time.
 The most precious section of the building is the Charsoq (intersection).